tinamayswinkels/eon/_projects/_defaults.md

     cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.</p>
   team-heading-1: Model
-  team-text-1: 'This was the name of the model, and a little bit of a blurb about her.'
+  team-text-1_html: 'This was the name of the model, and a little bit of a blurb about her.'
   team-heading-2: HMUA
-  team-text-2: 'This was the name of the hmua, and a little bit of a blurb about her.'
+  team-text-2_html: 'This was the name of the hmua, and a little bit of a blurb about her.'
   team-heading-3: Stylist
-  team-text-3: 'This was the name of the stylist, and a little bit of a blurb about her.'
+  team-text-3_html: 'This was the name of the stylist, and a little bit of a blurb about her.'
   campaign_image: /images/placeholder-2.jpg
-gallery:
+gallery-images:
   - image_path: /images/Portfolio – 2.jpg
     alt: This is the alt text
     size: two-thirds